vladimirmyshkovski/django-simple-referrals/README.rst

-Or, if you want to use a multi-level structure
+Or, if you want to use a multi-level structure:

 .. code-block:: python